apache/trafficcontrol/docs/source/api/deliveryservices_id_unassigned_servers.rst

 				]
 		}

 ..
-[1] Users with the roles "admin" and/or "operations" will be able to see servers not assigned to *any* given Delivery Service, whereas any other user will only be able to see the servers not assigned to Delivery Services their Tenant is allowed to see.
+[1] Users with the roles "admin" and/or "operations" will be able to see servers not assigned to *any* given :term:`Delivery Service`, whereas any other user will only be able to see the servers not assigned to :term:`Delivery Service`\ s their Tenant is allowed to see.